gulopine/steel/docs/fields/index.rst

 =================

-The bulk of data processing in Steel is done by individual data fields attached to a :class:`~steel.byte.base.Structure`.
+The bulk of data processing in Steel is done by individual data fields attached to a :class:`~steel.base.Structure`.
 A field can cover any amount of data and can represent any Python object.
 It's up to each field to determine how much data it consumes and what that data represents.

 Several basic field types are included with Steel, which can serve as a template